Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddMobile.rst

 Running the Mobile Web App
 --------------------------

-The Peek Client service provides the web service that serves the mobile angular web app.
+The Peek Client service provides the web service that serves the field angular web app.

 The Peek Client service takes care of combining all the plugin files into the build